 First comes the part in which someone goes to the supermarket and buys the food.
 Then, food dishes are prepared in a kitchen and labeled -- just like normal -- before the unique parts of the process kick in.
-The food is put in a freeze dryer to take out 97% of the water in the products, which is essential in reducing weight.
+The food is put in a freeze-dryer to take out 97% of the water in the products, which is essential in reducing weight.
 The heavier food weighs, the more it costs to transport to the ISS.

-Once the food goes through a freeze dryer and is packaged, it is then loaded into a module that is launched into space to the ISS.
+Once the food goes through a freeze-dryer and is packaged, it is then loaded into a module that is launched into space to the ISS.
 To view a video of the process, click or tap here.

-How do they bathe?
+How do astronauts bathe?

 The lack of gravity in space causes water and soapsuds to stick to everything, so astronauts have to get creative on how they shower, according to the National Air and Space Museum.

-On the ISS, astronauts use liquid soap, water and no rinse shampoo.
+On the ISS, astronauts use liquid soap, water and no-rinse shampoo.